mcous/resume-old/README.md

   files and streams
 - [inject-lr-script](https://github.com/mattdesl/inject-lr-script): inject live
   reload into HTML content
-- [marked](https://github.com/chjj/marked): A markdown parser built for speed
+- [marked](https://npmjs.org/package/marked): A markdown parser built for speed
 - [nodemailer](https://github.com/nodemailer/nodemailer): Easy as cake e-mail
   sending from your Node.js applications
 - [nodemon](https://github.com/remy/nodemon): Simple monitor script for use during development of a node.js app.
-- [octicons](https://github.com/primer/octicons): A scalable set of icons handcrafted with <3 by GitHub.
+- [octicons](https://npmjs.org/package/octicons): A scalable set of icons handcrafted with <3 by GitHub.
 - [pdf2json](https://github.com/modesty/pdf2json): A PDF file parser that converts PDF binaries to text based JSON, powered by porting a fork of PDF.JS to Node.js
+- [prettier](https://npmjs.org/package/prettier): Prettier is an opinionated
+  code formatter
+- [puppeteer](https://npmjs.org/package/puppeteer): A high-level API to control headless Chrome over the DevTools Protocol
-- [rimraf](https://github.com/isaacs/rimraf): A deep deletion module for node (like `rm -rf`)
+- [rimraf](https://npmjs.org/package/rimraf): A deep deletion module for node (like `rm -rf`)
 - [run-parallel](https://github.com/feross/run-parallel): Run an array of
   functions in parallel